akshaypastagiya/computerinfrastructure/README.md

 ## Computer Infracture

-This repostory is for computer infrascture module
+This repostory is for computer infrastructure module